Wow (Barry): Plot

 Hank (Anthony Carrigan) calls Fuches (Stephen Root) to make peace by giving him Barry (Bill Hader), but Fuches is not interested until Hank shows him Sally (Sarah Goldberg) and John (Zachary Golinger).

 Buckner (Charles Parnell) and Jim (Robert Wisdom) announce that Janice Moss's murder case has been re-opened with Gene (Henry Winkler) as a suspect.
 Sally confesses to John that they are fugitives: Barry is an escaped killer, and she killed a man.
 (Note: As depicted in "starting now".)
 Hank's henchmen then take Sally to meet Fuches.

 Fuches arrives at Nohobal with his gang, demanding to see John, then offers to disappear if Hank takes responsibility for Cristobal's death.
 Hank tearfully admits his regrets with Cristobal.
 As John is brought out, Hank angrily changes his mind and reaches for his gun.
 Fuches shoots Hank and shields John as a shootout erupts, leaving Fuches as the last gangster standing.
 He escorts John outside, past a dazed Sally.
 Barry heavily arms himself with guns and prays for redemption through sacrificing himself to save John, but when he arrives at Nohobal, John runs into his arms.
 Barry exchanges a look with Fuches, who walks away.
 Hank dies grasping the hand of Cristobal's statue.

-At a motel, Sally, concerned that Gene might go to prison, urges Barry to confess the truth, but Barry claims that their survival means God has redeemed him.
+At a motel, Sally, concerned that Gene might go to prison, urges Barry to turn himself in, but Barry claims that their survival means God has redeemed him.
 The next morning, Barry discovers that Sally and John have left.
 At Gene's home, Gene reads negative articles about him and contemplates suicide, and Tom (Fred Melamed) secretly plans to leave him for good when Barry arrives looking for his family.
 When Tom assures him he has not seen them and confirms that Gene is being framed for Janice's death, a convinced Barry asks Tom to call the police so he can turn himself in.
 Before Tom can do so, Barry is suddenly shot in the shoulder.
 A vengeful Gene enters the living room and shoots Barry dead, then silently awaits his arrest.